OneKeyHQ/documents/docs/Extension/02-API Reference/ethereum-provider.md

 ## Chain IDs

-These are the IDs of the Ethereum chains that MetaMask supports by default.
+These are the IDs of the Ethereum chains that OneKey supports by default.
 Consult [chainid.network](https://chainid.network) for more.

 | Hex  | Decimal | Network                         |